woshilapin/rust-ci/README.md

 - [`clippy`]: static linting of the Rust source code
 - [`cargo-tomlfmt`]: auto-formatting of TOML files
 - [`cargo-tarpaulin`]: code coverage reporting tool for Rust
+- [`cargo-audit`]: audit for security vulnerabilities in crates thanks to [RustSec Advisory Database]

 The image is automatically built by [Dockerhub] when a new git tag is published or when a push is done on the `master` branch (image `latest` on [DockerHub]).